Home

 First Problem: Sore Neck

-For years I succumbed to neck strain because of a lack of a chest pack, but no more.
+Because of a lack of a chest pack, I succumbed to neck strain for years, but no more.
 I actually switched to a chest harness a couple of years ago after seeing many television hunters wearing them.
 After I did a little research I made the switch, and man, what a difference that made.

 Second Problem: Dirty Lenses